Shishick/simplehtml2rst/README.md

 A pure Python module/script to convert simple HTML to reStructuredText.

+**WARNING: This isn't ready for anyone to use yet.
+These aren't the droids your are looking for.**

 "Simple" because this tool currently (and probably only ever) will support dealing with fairly simple HTML.
 See my [ulterior motive](#ulterior-motive) for why this is sufficient for my needs: Markdown conversion (modulo